woolje/woolje/README.md

-### :wave: Hi, my name is Vladislav (@woolje).
+### :wave: Hi, I'm @woolje.

-:house_with_garden: I am a Python developer with 3 years of experience.
+:bamboo: I am a Python developer with 3 years of experience.
 I will publish open source projects on my GitHub profile.